 Experimental evidence suggests early-life exposure to environmental chemicals may influence metabolic programming and increase the risk of obesity later in life.

-hese effects underexplored in humans.
+Only few prospective studies in relatively small populations have explored these effects .

 What this study adds:

 This study, the largest conducted on this topic, suggests that prenatal exposure to persistent environmental chemicals may be associated to rapid weight gain and overweight in infants.